Noxious weed: United Kingdom

 The Department for Environment, Food and Rural Affairs (DEFRA) provides guidance for the removal of these weeds from infested land.
 Much of this is oriented towards the use of herbicides.

-The Act does not place any automatic legal responsibility on landowners to control the weeds,or make growing them illegal, but they may be ordered to control them.
+The act does not place any automatic legal responsibility on landowners to control the weeds, or make growing them illegal, but they may be ordered to control them.
 Most common farmland weeds are not "injurious" within the meaning of the Weeds Act and many such plant species have conservation and environmental value.
 The various UK government agencies responsible have a duty to try to achieve a reasonable balance among different interests.
 These include agriculture, countryside conservation and the general public.

-Section 14 of the Wildlife and Countryside Act 1981 makes it an offence to plant or grow certain specified foreign invasive plants in the wild, listed in Schedule 9 of the Act, including giant hogweed and Japanese knotweed.
+Section 14 of the Wildlife and Countryside Act 1981 makes it an offence to plant or grow certain specified foreign invasive plants in the wild, listed in schedule 9 of the act, including Giant hogweed and Japanese knotweed.
 Some local authorities have by-laws controlling these plants.
 There is no statutory requirement for landowners to remove these plants from their property.

-Northern Ireland is covered by the Noxious Weeds (Northern Ireland) Order 1977.
+Northern Ireland is covered by the Noxious Weeds (Northern Ireland) Order 1977 (NISI 1977/52).
 This mirrors the Great Britain legislation, and covers the same five species, with the addition of: